James H. DeVotie

-James H. DeVotie (1814–1891) was a Baptist minister in the American South.
+James Harvey DeVotie (1814–1891) was a Baptist minister in the American South.
 Born in Oneida County, New York, he was a pastor in South Carolina, Alabama and Georgia.
 He was a co-founder of Howard College in Marion, Alabama, later known as Samford University near Birmingham.
 He was a long-time trustee of Mercer University in Macon, Georgia.
 He served as a Confederate chaplain during the Civil War.
 After the war, he worked for the Southern Baptist Convention.

 Early life

 James Harvey DeVotie was born on September 24, 1814, in Oneida County, New York, to Presbyterian parents.
 His father died when DeVotie was a child.
-At the age of seventeen, he moved to Savannah, Georgia, where one of his uncle lived.
+At the age of seventeen, he moved to Savannah, Georgia, where one of his uncles lived.
 Because his uncle was a Baptist, DeVotie joined the Baptist Church in 1831, when he was baptized by Reverend Henry O. Wyer in Savannah.

 DeVotie studied at the Furman Theological Seminary in South Carolina.